jepster/quizbase/README.md

 in the docker-compose setup.
 Then revert the docker-compose and nginx config file and redeploy.

 ## Commands
-The nest.js commands can be run like this:
+The nest.js commands can be run like this with the [just](https://github.com/casey/just) command runner:
 ```
-npm run build && node dist/cli.js perplexity-command --category="Ukrainekrieg"
+just mongodb-import-questions "AI" "What is the best AI tool?"
 ```